 Florida doesn’t explicitly require motorcycle riders to carry insurance at all times.
 Yet riders are financially responsible for any accidents and injuries they cause.
 Because of this law, it’s best if motorcyclists buy bodily injury and property damage liability policies.

 Riders are supposed to protect themselves, as well.
-Florida requires motorcyclists to wear a helmet if they don’t carry at least $10,000 worth of medical insurance coverage.
-If they want to ride without a helmet, they’re supposed to carry at least $5,000 in Med Pay coverage.
+According to Florida Highway Safety and Motor Vehicles (FLHSMV), Florida requires motorcyclists to wear a helmet if they don’t carry at least $10,000 worth of medical insurance coverage.
 Unfortunately, many riders forgo this coverage.

 The moral of the story is that riders can be in motorcycle accidents in Florida without insurance.
 Even if a motorcyclist has insurance, it probably won’t be PIP coverage.
 Most insurance companies don’t offer PIP products to riders in Florida, and if they do, the rates are high.